-Dr. Karin Weiss is a graduate of the Sackler school of medicine in Tel-Aviv university from 2008.
-She completed her Pediatrics residency in Tel-Aviv medical center in 2012, and a residency in Medical Genetics and Genomics at the National Institutes of Health and Johns Hopkins consortium in 2015.
-During 2015–2017 Dr. Weiss worked as a postdoctoral fellow at the Muenke lab in the National Human Genetic Research Institute (NHGRI), and completed a fellowship in Clinical Molecular Genetics and Genomics.
+A graduate of the Sackler Faculty of Medicine in Tel Aviv University (2008), Dr. Weiss completed her pediatrics residency in Tel Aviv Medical Center in 2012, and a residency in medical genetics and genomics at the National Institutes of Health and Johns Hopkins Consortium in 2015.
+From 2015–2017, she worked as a postdoctoral fellow at the Muenke Laboratory in the National Human Genetic Research Institute (NHGRI) and completed a fellowship in clinical molecular genetics and genomics.

 - Weiss K, Terhal PA, Cohen L, Bruccoleri M, Irving M, Martinez AF, Rosenfeld JA, Machol K, Yang Y, Liu P, Walkiewicz M, Beuten J, Gomez-Ospina N, Haude K, Fong CT, Enns GM, Bernstein JA, Fan J, Gotway G, Ghorbani M; DDD Study, van Gassen K, Monroe GR, van Haaften G, Basel-Vanagaite L, Yang XJ, Campeau PM, Muenke M “Heterozygous Missense Mutations in CHD4, an ATP-Dependent Chromatin Remodeler Gene, Cause a Novel Intellectual Disability Syndrome”.
 Am J Hum Genet.
 2016 Oct 6;99(4):934-941.

-2. Weiss K, Wigby K, Fannemel M, Henderson LB, Beck N, Gahli N, DDD study, Anderlid BM, Lundin J, Hamosh A, Jones MC, Ghedia S, Muenke M, Kruszka P. “Haploinsufficiency of ZNF462 is Associated with Craniofacial Anomalies, Corpus Callosum Dysgenesis, Ptosis and Developmental Delay” Eur J Hum Genet.
+- Weiss K, Wigby K, Fannemel M, Henderson LB, Beck N, Gahli N, DDD study, Anderlid BM, Lundin J, Hamosh A, Jones MC, Ghedia S, Muenke M, Kruszka P. “Haploinsufficiency of ZNF462 is Associated with Craniofacial Anomalies, Corpus Callosum Dysgenesis, Ptosis and Developmental Delay” Eur J Hum Genet.
 2017 Aug;25(8):946-951.

-3. Kruszka P, Berger SI, Weiss K, Everson JL, Martinez AF, Hong S, Anyane-Yeboa K, Lipinski RJ, Muenke M. “A CCR4-NOT Transcription Complex, Subunit 1, CNOT1, Variant Associated with Holoprosencephaly”.
+- Kruszka P, Berger SI, Weiss K, Everson JL, Martinez AF, Hong S, Anyane-Yeboa K, Lipinski RJ, Muenke M. “A CCR4-NOT Transcription Complex, Subunit 1, CNOT1, Variant Associated with Holoprosencephaly”.
 Am J Hum Genet.
 2019 May 2;104(5):990-993.

-4. Weiss K, Kruszka P, Guillen-Sacato MJ, Addissie Y, Hadley DW, Hadssal CK, Stokes B, Hu P, Roessler E, Solomon B, Wiggs E, Thurm A, Hufnagel RB, Zein WM, Hahn S, Stashinko E, Levey E, Baldwin D, Clegg NJ, Delgado MR, Muenke M. “In Depth Investigations of Adolescents and Adults with Holoprosencephaly Identifies Unique Characteristics”.
+- Weiss K, Kruszka P, Guillen-Sacato MJ, Addissie Y, Hadley DW, Hadssal CK, Stokes B, Hu P, Roessler E, Solomon B, Wiggs E, Thurm A, Hufnagel RB, Zein WM, Hahn S, Stashinko E, Levey E, Baldwin D, Clegg NJ, Delgado MR, Muenke M. “In Depth Investigations of Adolescents and Adults with Holoprosencephaly Identifies Unique Characteristics”.
 Genet Med.
 2017 Jun 22.

-5. Weiss K, Kruszka P, Levey E, Muenke M. "Holoprosencephaly from conception to adulthood".
+- Weiss K, Kruszka P, Levey E, Muenke M. "Holoprosencephaly from conception to adulthood".
 American journal of Medical Genetics Part C: Seminars in Medical Genetics.
 2018 Jun;178(2):122-127.